 What Researchers Did

-Researchers tested apolipoprotein E (APOE) genotypes in 86 carbon monoxide-poisoned patients from a randomized trial to assess the epsilon4 allele's effect on 6-week cognitive sequelae and its interaction with hyperbaric or normobaric oxygen treatment.
+Researchers tested apolipoprotein E (APOE) genotypes in 86 carbon monoxide-poisoned patients from a randomised trial to assess the epsilon4 allele's effect on 6-week cognitive sequelae and its interaction with hyperbaric or normobaric oxygen treatment.

 What They Found